 This is where a solution like Waydev comes in.
 By automatically collecting data from your engineering toolstack repositories and analyzing it, our platform generates useful executive reports that enable C-suite members and department heads to measure performance and progress and identify trends and potential issues.
 This paves the way for informed decision-making, thus increasing the chances of project success.

-With Waydev, steering committees have access to insights that may be customized according to their needs for information and the project’s specific requirements.
+With Waydev, the steering board has access to insights that may be customized according to their information needs and the project’s specific requirements.

 For example, our Project Timeline helps executives understand how work focus and volume change over time, while also enabling them to see how different events impact team performance and contribute to data-driven decisions.